grynoch/mintDOI4OpenRepository/README.md

 - affiliationRORID = Affiliation ROR ID.
 Get from [https://ror.org/](https://ror.org/). (ex. https://ror.org/0464eyp60)
 - `data3["prefix"]` = DOI prefix for repository
 - authorization = Authorization key from [https://support.datacite.org/reference/post_dois](https://support.datacite.org/reference/post_dois)
+- xsrfcookie = xsrf cookie from Open Repository site.
+To retrive the cookie and token, open the console in your browser's developer tools and run a search > navigate to the Network view > select one of the GET responses to copy the xsrf cookie and xsrf token from the request headers.
+- xsrftoken = xsrf token from OpenRepository site.
+Retrieve from the same GET reponse as the xsrfcookie.
+The xsrf token is usually part of the xsrf cookie.
+- username = Login username for an admin of the Open Repository instance with permission to make edits to records.
+- password = Login password for an admin of the Open Repository instance with permission to make edits to records.

 ## Metadata Fields
 Depending on the fields in your Open Repository instance and what fields you would like to import into your DataCite metadata, you may need to edit the code, comment out fields you do not use, or add fields you wish to import into your DataCite metadata.
 All edits would take place in step 3.